prathameshshirdhankar/birthday-email-agent/README.md

 ⚠️ Important:

 * Use the App Password (NOT your real Gmail password)
-* Do not add extra spaces
+* Do not include extra spaces
 * Do not hardcode credentials in Python files

 ---